jonathanbcarlson/addRem/README.md

 - [ ] add ability to delete crontabs

 ## Known issues
-- If you try to use environmental variables like $HOME when specifying the directory where reminders are stored, you first need to export the variable to use it in addrem.
+- If you try to use environmental variables like $HOME when specifying the directory where reminders are stored, you first need to export the variable to use it in addRem.
 - I've currently only added support for $HOME, which you can use by setting it to "remHome" and then exporting remHome
   - For example:
     ```bash
     remHome=$HOME
     export remHome
-    ./addrem
+    ./addRem
     ...
     Specify where you want to store reminders shell scripts:  $remHome
     ```